estrogen-gaming/bouncer/README.md

 ### Native Application

 Bouncer can be compiled as a native application with `deno compile`.
-Make sure to use needed permission and unstable flags for successfull and working executable.
+Make sure to use needed permission and unstable flags for successful and working executable.

 ### Run with Deno